RapidField/solid-instruments/.github/ISSUE_TEMPLATE/QUESTION.md

 ## Additional information

-> **:pencil2: MODIFY OR :wastebasket: REMOVE.** Place any other information that might be relevant within this section, or remove it.
+> **:pencil2: MODIFY OR :wastebasket: REMOVE.** Place any other information within this section, or remove it.
 Delete this line.

-Replace this with additional information, hyperlinks and/or media.
+Replace this with additional details, hyperlinks and/or media.

-## Answer(s)
+## Answer

 > **:no_entry: LEAVE UNMODIFIED.** This section will be completed by the project maintainers once the question is addressed.
+>
+> **:information_source: PROJECT TEAM:** Use this section to document the resolution to this question.
+Delete these lines.

 Replace this with relevant facts, statements, hyperlinks and/or conversation notes.